A monuments walking route through Baku: statues, poets and memory

 How long does the route take?

 An afternoon is enough to walk the core monuments at an unhurried pace and finish near the Old City.
+Add museum stops or Old City time and it becomes a relaxed half-day.

 Do I need a guide?